 I would recommend making sure that the style of illustration you want matches the style of the illustrator you commission.

 It’s always interesting to see how diverse briefs can be.
 Sometimes they’re hugely detailed; I feel like having too detailed a brief can be really frustrating, because it feels like there is no room for creativity.
 In contrast, a very blurred and vague brief can end up being painful too, because you also have to interpret the client’s expectations and needs.

-I would recommend sending a few style references, but also to put trust the illustrator you have chosen, because they will know how to answer your brief properly.
+I would recommend sending a few style references, but also to put trust in the illustrator you have chosen, because they will know how to answer your brief properly.
 They may start with rough sketches first, to make sure you are both happy with where the project is going.
 Don’t be scared how the initial sketches look; they look sketchy for a reason.

 Something to avoid would be to send your illustrator the work of another artist and ask them to copy that.

 Make sure that the style of illustration you want matches the style of the illustrator you commission

 What’s the most important thing for you when choosing which clients to work with?

 I feel like it’s more the clients who choose me that the other way around.
 Perhaps personal projects help to bring the right clients organically, because they show my true interests.

 What are your go-to tools, digital or physical?